178th Wing: Air Education and Training Command

 In 1998 the mission of the 178th Fighter Wing was changed to become a flying training unit under Air Education and Training Command (AETC).
-Its new mission was to skillfully train and support Active Duty, Guard and Reserve F-16 pilots as an Advanced Flight Training Unit.
+Its new mission was to skillfully train and support Active Duty, Guard and Reserve F-16 pilots as an advanced flight training unit.
 Its gaining command was officially changed from Air Combat Command to AETC on 17 March 1999.
 As part of the new mission, the 162d received Block 30 F-16D twin-seat trainers which provided the aircraft required for training.
 Courses included the Basic Course, or also known as the B-course, which was for students who have never flown a fighter aircraft, but are graduates of Air Force Undergraduate Pilot Training.
 Students were put through an 8.5-month training module.
 This included in class time, simulator training and in-flight training.

-In 2000 the 162d took their F-16's to Savannah Air National Guard Base, Georgia for Annual Training.
-In 2001, the 162d went back to Hickam AFB, Hawaii for the first time in 20 years to participate in exercise SENTRY ALOHA 01.
+In 2000 the 162d took their F-16's to Savannah Air National Guard Base, Georgia for annual training.
+In 2001, the 162d went back to Hickam for the first time in 20 years to participate in exercise Sentry Aloha 01.

 In September 2001, while on Annual Training at the Alpena Combat Readiness Training Center, Michigan, the September 11 terrorist attack on the World Trade Center and the Pentagon occurred.
 The 162d flew numerous missions in support of homeland defense and for Operation Noble Eagle.